arangodb/docs/3.8/indexing-index-utilization.md

 queries need to process.

 ArangoDB's primary indexes, edges indexes and hash indexes will automatically provide selectivity estimates.
-Index selectivity estimates are provided in the web interface, the `getIndexes()` return value and in the `explain()` output for a given query.
+Index selectivity estimates are provided in the web interface, the `indexes()` return value and in the `explain()` output for a given query.

 The more selective an index is, the more documents it will filter on average.
 The index selectivity